Bamix blender attachments and accessories

 Also known as the mincer or slicing blade or the S blade.

-The Grinder (aka the Grinding Mill) is designed to grind dry herbs, spices and many other dry ingredients.
+The grinder as it´s also known (a.k.a. the Grinding Mill on Amazon) is designed to grind dry herbs, spices and many other dry ingredients.
 We’re really not sure which came first.. the dry or the wet dry grinder, but it seems that the both wet and dry one is the supported one now to act as the catchall mini processor attached for Bamix hand blenders, and the powder disc only works with this one to provide the ultimate pulversing tool!

 If you do end up with a dry grinder only, its not the end of the world as, although it is meant for dry ingredients only, most people say you can also use it to chop herbs (leaves that you have removed surface water from for example) or veggies (again, dry surface).
 I also found an unusual use for the ‘dry’ grinder when a user reported it works well as a stand!
 Surprisingly stable it seems.

 The blade in the “dry” grinder is like a short steak knife and is great for grinding spices to powder.
 The Bamix Wet and Dry Mill is a grinder mincer “processor” add on.
 Not very big at all and very like a coffee or spice grinder or miniprocessor size.